 "Amazon may not actually be the lowest-priced seller of a particular product in any given season," the report reads, "but its consistently low prices on the highest viewed and best-selling items drive a perception among consumers that Amazon has the best prices overall."

-Boomerang points out that the idea of the price perception strategy isn't new, but that smaller companies that don't have the advantage of Amazon's dynamic pricing software can find themselves trying to simply price-match across the board, which isn't as cost effective.
+Boomerang points out that the idea of the price perception strategy isn't new, but smaller companies that don't have the advantage of Amazon's dynamic pricing software can find themselves trying to simply price-match across the board, which isn't as cost effective.

 Many industries change prices depending on the time of day, especially online retailers, whose customers usually shop the most during weekday office hours (9 am – 5 pm).
 Raising prices during the morning and afternoon and lowering prices during the evening is a common practice with dynamic pricing.
 Conversion rate dynamic pricing measures how many browsers on your website turn into buyers.
-When conversion rates of viewers to buyers is low, dropping the price to increase conversions is standard with a dynamic pricing strategy.
+When conversion rates of viewers to buyers

 Dynamic pricing is also practiced by on-demand services such as Uber.
 Uber's system for "dynamically adjusting prices for service" measures supply (Uber drivers) and demand (passengers hailing rides by use of smartphones), and prices fares accordingly.